in-toto/attestation/spec/v1/digest_set.md

 algorithms below use lowercase hex encoding.
 Usually there is just a single key/value pair, but multiple entries MAY be used for algorithm agility.

+Users SHOULD use a _cryptographic_ digest, but MAY use another identifier if the underlying implementation ensures immutability via other means.

 ### Supported algorithms